Frozen, a psychological thriller starring Doctor Foster’s Suranne Jones, follows the life of a mother whose child goes missing.

 A play about retribution, remorse and redemption, Frozen explores the interwoven lives of three strangers as they try to make sense of the unimaginable, find catharsis, and come to terms with the idea of forgiveness.

-Directed by Jonathan Munby, who recently directed Sir Ian McKellen in the Chcichester Festival Theatre production of King Lear, this London theatre production of Frozen will play a strictly limited twelve-week run at the Theatre Royal Haymarket.
-Performances begin on Friday 9 February 2018.
+Directed by Jonathan Munby, who recently directed Sir Ian McKellen in the Chichester Festival Theatre production of King Lear, this London theatre production of Frozen will play a strictly limited twelve-week run at the Theatre Royal Haymarket.